geminerald/pressie/README.md

 ## Notes for Assessors:

 * This project is designed to primarily showcase CRUD functionality in Python and MongoDB.
-There are features that are not yet fully operational.
+There are certain features outside of this scope that are not yet fully operational.

 ## UX (User Experience)
 ### Project Goals
-The goal of this project is to help users find meaningful gifts for people they care about or "Finding gifts they care about for the people you care about".
+* The goal of this project is to help users **find meaningful gifts** for people they care about.
-The project is aimed toward people who either struggle to know what to get someone for a present or people who find that too often they get unwanted gifts which are then regifted or not enjoyed.
+* The project is aimed toward people who either struggle to know what to get someone for a present or people who find that too often they get unwanted gifts which are then regifted or not enjoyed.
-The website needs to be visually appealing and simple enough to allow and encourage use for all ages and technological abilities.
+* The website needs to be **visually appealing** and **simple** enough to allow and encourage use for all ages and technological abilities.

 #### User Stories: